 The coronavirus pandemic is causing a rapid shortage of face masks and other equipment needed to treat the virus.
-To the surprise of medical officials, Nintendo happened to have over 9,500 additional face masks in a packaging and distribution center in North Bend.
+To the surprise of medical officials, Nintendo happened to have over 9,500 additional face masks, like the n95 mask, in a packaging and distribution center in North Bend.

 The company, in an effort to support the coronavirus cause, donated every available mask to the area’s local emergency services.
 The masks were delivered through Jerry Dawson, a representative of the company.

 North Bend’s government, after the donation, released a statement regarding the sudden donation.
 In an excerpt from their message, they said, “Danson stated the masks were originally purchased for emergency preparedness planning; however, amidst the COVID-19 crisis they knew there were needed elsewhere.
 Eastside Fire & Rescue staff will distribute the masks throughout the region to address immediate needs, including the City of North Bend.”